Call us on: 020 8920 1155

 On the rugged east coast, Bathsheba is wild and windswept — a world away from the calm west.
 Known for its dramatic rock formations and world-class surf at the Soup Bowl, this beach is pure drama and beauty.

-Newmont Tip: Visit at sunrise for golden light over the boulders — photographers’ paradise.
+Newmont Tip: Visit at sunrise for golden light over the boulders — a photographer’s paradise.

 Bottom Bay – The Hidden Treasure